It's Okay To Be Less-Social, Be Quiet, Not Like Sports, And So On

 Being irritated at being misunderstood can lead to its own set of problems

-Sometimes you'll come across someone who's, say, not that naturally social, and who is so tired of being misunderstood that they've developed a chip on their shoulder about it.
-If everyone respected them they'd probably be cheerier, but the world has turned them into a self-fulfilling prophecy.
+Sometimes you'll come across someone who's less-social and less-mainstream, and who is so sick of being misunderstood that they've developed a chip on their shoulder.
+If everyone had accepted and respected them to begin they'd be cheerful, but the world has created a self-fulfilling prophecy, and now they fit the misanthropic stereotype they were saddled with.

 Their resentful attitude isn't their fault.
 Their complaints are justified.
-The self-fulfilling prophecy thing is unfair and twisted.
-Still, I'd say those actual bitter feelings are something you could call a legitimate problem.
-It's not unreasonable to say it's a toxic emotion to have, right?
+The self-fulfilling prophecy is unfair and twisted.
+Still, I'd say those actual bitter feelings are a legitimate problem.
+It does no one any good to be stuck in that headspace.

 Even if you're okay with being a certain way, there may be some baggage behind it